mattulau/cheeseAI/README.md

-This is currently a Discord Bot that is a work in progress.
+This bot is an AI assistant.
+It is written in Javascript